 The camps in Zambia are probably best described as ‘rustically elegant’.
 They are most importantly small and provide a very homely atmosphere to guests.
 It is a very popular destination for family safaris because it offers a diverse range of activities and is “easy” on the back pocket in comparison to some other destinations in the region.

-To get the best safari experience out of Zambia you should allow, if possible, a minimum of 8 nights (not including Victoria Falls) divided between the Luangwa and Zambezi parks.
+To get the best out of your safari experience in Zambia you should allow, if possible, a minimum of 8 nights (not including Victoria Falls) divided between the Luangwa and Zambezi National Parks.

 Zambia is one of Africa’s best kept secrets.
 And one of the least travelled and most rewarding wilderness experiences.
 The country is landlocked in south-central Africa, situated mainly on a vast central plateau, and boasts the Zambezi, Kafue and Luangwa rivers – as well as one of the largest waterfalls in the world, the Victoria Falls.
 While Lusaka is the country’s capital, Livingstone, just ten kilometres from the Falls, is better known to adventurous travellers.

 As a safari destination, Zambia is more seasonal than others but in the dry months (June – October), there are few peers in terms of wildlife action.